 - A. Adequate Staffing Staffing levels will be adequate for the fiscal functions of the City to operate effectively.
 Workload allocation alternatives will be explored before adding additional staff. - B. Competitive Compensation In order to maintain a competitive pay scale, the City has implemented a Competitive Employee Compensation Maintenance Program to address competitive market factors and other issues impacting compensation.
 The program consists of: - 1.
 Annual Pay Plan Review To ensure the City's pay system is accurate and competitive within the market, the City will review its pay plans annually for any potential market adjustments necessary to maintain the City's competitive pay plans. - 2.
 Pay for Performance Each year the City will fund performance based pay adjustments for regular non-public safety personnel.
 This merit-based program aids in retaining quality employees by rewarding their performance.
 Pay for Performance adjustments are based on the employee's most recently completed performance evaluation. - 3.
-Public Safety Steps Each year the City will fund anniversary step increases for public safety sworn personnel consistent with public safety pay scale design. - C. Self-Insurance Program The City is committed to providing quality healthcare insurance that offers the most flexibility in health benefits and options to its employees.
+Public Safety Steps Each year the City will fund anniversary step increases for public safety sworn personnel consistent with public safety pay scale design.

+- C. Self-Insurance Program The City is committed to providing quality healthcare insurance that offers the most flexibility in health benefits and options to its employees.
 In order to provide the most cost effective solution, the City has determined that establishing a self-funded health insurance plan offers the greatest opportunity to mitigate future cost increases while offering quality health care services to its employees.
 The City has established a mechanism to manage the accounts and payments associated with this program.
-Per GASB Statement No. 66, such funding should be accounted for as an Internal Service Fund (ISF).

-- 1. Employee Health Insurance ISF This fund contains premium contributions from employees and budgeted health insurance contributions included in the City's annual budget process. - 2.
-Self-Insurance Reserve Annually through the budget process, staff and the City's Health Benefit Consultant firm will evaluate and recommend to Council the appropriate funding levels for both a rate stabilization reserve as well as an incurred but not reported (IBNR) reserve. - 3.
-Employee Premiums Annual premiums will be recommended to City Council through a collaborative process between the City's Employee Benefit Committee and external Health Benefits consulting firm using historical data and other analytic analysis.
+Per GASB Statement No. 66, such funding should be accounted for as an Internal Service Fund (ISF). - 1.
+Employee Health Insurance ISF This fund contains premium contributions from employees and budgeted health insurance contributions included in the City's annual budget process.
+To maintain stable revenue to this fund, and to clearly set expenditure expectations for departments, any budgeted appropriations for employee health insurance that are unused at the end of each fiscal year will be transferred back to the self-insurance fund. - 2.
+Self-Insurance Reserves Annually through the budget process, staff and the City's Health Benefit Consultant firm will evaluate and recommend to Council the appropriate funding levels for both a rate stabilization reserve as well as an incurred but not reported (IBNR) reserve.